jamiehaywood/WhichSide/README.md

 4. Press `Add` in the top right hand corner

-5. Voila, you have the Hearts Points Tracker added to your homescreen.
+5. Voila, you have the Which Side app added to your homescreen.

 <b>Please note:</b> This app does not have any affiliation with Transport for London and does not guarantee the reliability of the data